FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/t_zOS_access-managment.md

 -   H81$AMSF: This JCL activates access management for the group database for the SAF class method
 -   H81$AMIN: This JCL activates access management for the group database for either the system or file method

 Alternatively, you can use UCONF to define the internal access management.
-See the Internal access management information in the Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span> <span class="mc-variable suite_variables.DocTypeUser variable">User Guide</span> for more information.
+See the Internal access management information in the Transfer CFT {{< TransferCFT/componentversion  >}} {{< TransferCFT/doctypeuser  >}} for more information.

 ### Using system as the internal access management